Blotch3D/Blotch3D/README.md

 5. Use IntelliSense to see the reference documentation, or see "Blotch3DManual.pdf".

-6. To create a new Blotch3D project, add Blotch3D to an existing project, or build for another platform, follow the instructions in the [Creating a new project](#creating-a-new-project) section.
+6. To create a new Blotch3D project, or add Blotch3D to an existing project, or build for another platform, follow the instructions in the [Creating a new project](#creating-a-new-project) section.